 The Bell family has been breeding cattle for generations, understands their herd’s genetics, and identifies the cattle best-suited for superior taste and tenderness.
 Elmwood Stock Farm’s cattle are born on the farm and grazed through hundreds of acres of pastures for more than 850 days.

 Elmwood Stock Farm’s beef cattle are also produced under a careful process to meet USDA National Organic Program Standards.
 These standards involve our pastures, forages, healthcare, fencing and more.
-An agent of the USDA inspects the farm at least annually, and we keep substantial records to document our practices, ensuring third-party verification of the integrity of our program.
+A third-party agent inspects the farm at least annually, and we keep substantial records to document our practices, ensuring the integrity of our program.

 Our abattoir handles each individual animal with care and dry ages our beef before making cuts customized to our specifications.

-We know of no other local product that is raised under all of these stringent conditions.
-Elmwood Stock Farm’s grass-fed and grass-finished, USDA Choice, dry-aged, certified organic, Angus beef system is not designed to produce the greatest numbers possible, but rather produce a clean and wholesome product—great-tasting food with integrity.
+Elmwood Stock Farm’s grass-fed and grass-finished, USDA Choice, dry-aged, certified organic, Wagyu-Angus beef system is not designed to produce the greatest numbers possible, but rather produce a clean and wholesome product—great-tasting food with integrity.